qliu95114/demystify/analyzestoragelog/README.md

 # Import Log to Kusto Cluster

 1. Use **Kusto Explorer**, and add Kusto Cluster URL from **Prepare the enviornment** , **1.
 Register [ADX FreeCluster](https://aka.ms/kustofree)**
-1. In **Kusto Explorer**, Action Command to import storage analytics log as table (for example, 'storagelog' as below)
+1. In **Kusto Explorer**, Action Command to import storage analytics log as table (for example, 'storagelog' below)

 ```
 .drop table storagelog   //not 100% need just in case